microsoft/Kusto-Query-Language/doc/usinghlltdigest.md

 ---
-title: Kusto partition & compose intermediate aggregation results - Azure Data Explorer
+title:  Kusto partition & compose intermediate aggregation results
 description: Learn how to use the hll() and tdigest() functions to partition and compose intermediate results of aggregations. ms.reviewer: alexans ms.topic: reference ms.date: 03/02/2023
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
-zone_pivot_groups: kql-flavors
+zone_pivot_groups: kql-flavors-all
 ---
 # Using hll() and tdigest()